Japan/South Korea

 Lunch:

-On your own in Nishiki Market.
+Your Local Expert will provide you with a cash stipend in local currency and recommendations to enjoy local cuisine during free time in Nishiki Market.
 Enjoy specialties such as Japanese sweets, pickles, dried seafood and sushi.

 Afternoon: